G-String-Legacy/GS_MV/README.md

 - **M** for **Modern**: Java 8 was strictly an Oracle product that also included graphic libraries.
 From version 9 on, the graphics libraries (javafx) became a separate product, and the market split further between official, commercially licensed Oracle products, and a variety of Open Sources.
 So each installation of an operating system typically can have different combinations of java and javafx versions installed.
 As a consequence, installing non-modular graphical applications has become a nightmare.
 Modern G_String **GS_M** therefore carries the required libraries already in the installation package.
 - **M** for **Mega**: as a consequence **GS_M** is much bigger than **GS_L**, typically around 100 MB.

+As of February 2 2023 the first alpha versions of **GS_M** seem to be working.
+We hope to release the program for general use by late spring.